 Short Answer

-Both the model and the market expect LeBron James to be a majority owner of a men's Pro Basketball team before 2030, with no compelling evidence of mispricing.
+Both the model and the market expect LeBron James will be a majority owner of a men's Pro Basketball team before 2030, with no compelling evidence of mispricing.

 1. Executive Verdict

-• Fenway Sports Group currently lacks interest in an NBA expansion team.
+• Fenway Sports Group has withdrawn from pursuing NBA expansion team ownership.

 Who Wins and Why